joshantech/joshantech/README.md

 - 👋 Hi, I’m @joshantech.
 I attend Purdue University - Fort Wayne, and I work for Cardio Diagnostics as an intern.
 - 👀 I’m interested in a variety of things.
 Looking to expand my general knowledge in many different areas.
 Currently, I am developing a digital health app for iOS.
-- 🌱 I’m learning about application development.
+- 🌱 I’m currently learning about software and application development.
 - 💞️ I’m looking to collaborate on website/app development to gain knowledge.
 - 📫 I prefer to be reached through email.
 Joshantech@gmail.com.